NFL's Antonio Brown apparently has big six-figure Facebook deal

 "It was wrong of me to do, against team and NFL policy, and I have apologized to Coach Tomlin and my teammates for my actions," Brown said on his Facebook page and his other social media accounts.
 "I'm sorry to them for letting it become a distraction and something that they've had to answer questions about while we're preparing for a big game on Sunday."

 Turns out he may be getting paid big bucks for it.
-Facebook didn't immediate respond to requests for comment about Brown.
+Facebook declined to comment Sunday about Brown.

 Last spring, Facebook said it paid celebrities and mega pitchmen like action star Dwyane "The Rock" Johnson, comedian-actor Kevin Hart and Olympic gold medalist Michael Phelps, to name a few, to promote Facebook Live when it debuted.